TabbycatDebate/tabbycat/docs/install/heroku.rst

 - `Custom Domain Names for Apps <https://devcenter.heroku.com/articles/custom-domains>`_
 - `Heroku SSL <https://devcenter.heroku.com/articles/ssl>`_

 The custom domain name basically requires two things: a DNS ``CNAME`` entry on your website targeting ``yourappname.herokuapp.com``, and the custom domain configured on Heroku using ``heroku domains:add tab.yourwebsite.com``.
-If you use a custom domain, you'll also need to provide an SSL certificate for it and add it using the ``heroku certs:add`` command.
+You'll also need to provide an SSL certificate for your custom domain and add it using the ``heroku certs:add`` command.